-Stress is not always due to the mental (psychiatric) illnesses.
+Stress is not always due to mental (psychiatric) illnesses.
 Physical wellness also counts for stress levels in modern life.

 It is a positive and sparkling constituent needed to excel in life.
 If somebody has it, he is actually healthy.
-But the problem is when somebody loses this stress, it is same as he has lost his self-respect and he is no more himself.
-To get this concept I usually put an example to my patients:
+But the problem is when somebody loses this stress, it is the same as he has lost his self-respect and he is no more himself.
+To get this concept, I usually put an example to my patients:

-This is damaging, unnecessary and devastating stress and makes us sick over time if not properly handled.
+This is damaging, unnecessary, and devastating stress and makes us sick over time if not properly handled.
 This can be handled if it is diagnosed in the very beginning and the cause of stress is treated timely.
-Regular visits to your Primary Care Physician are necessary to keep the things under control and get yourself screened for stress.
+Regular visits to your Primary Care Physician are necessary to keep things under control and get yourself screened for stress.

-Test Your Brain/Mental Wellness:
+Test Your Brain or Mental Wellness: